lisamurphy788/mytaxfreeshopping/README.md

 ![amiresponsiveimage](readmeimages/amiresponsiveimage.JPG)

- my tax free is a fictional tax free shopping business founding by a female entrapreur in 2021.
+ my tax free is a fictional tax free shopping business founding by a female entrepreneur in 2021.
 Having worked in the tax free shopping industry she decided to set up her own refunding business.
 Having known all of the issues and problems in the current system she set out to provide a solution that would ensure customer satisfaction.

  You can visit the deployed site here [here](https://lisamurphy788.github.io/mytaxfreeshopping/index.html)